franciscof5/git-multi-status-recursive-commit-and-push/README.md

 git-multi-status-recursive-commit-and-push
 ==========

+# Installation

+sudo ./install.sh

 ## git-multi-status
 Show uncommited changes in git directories and ask if you want to commit and push to origin master

+## git-multi-pull
+Scan folders to pull each

 ## gacr
 The commands simples does